damianhakert/damianhakert.github.io/source/handbook/index.html.md

 An easy way to do this, is to create your Google docs in a Shared Folder in Google Drive.
 1. When referring to a Google Doc in the handbook, refrain from providing the direct link.
 Instead, write the name of the Google Doc.
-In the past, giving the url of a doc has led to inadvertent opening of sharing settings beyond what was intended, and it also helps prevent spam from people outside of GitLab who request access to the doc when they see the link.
+In the past, giving the URL of a doc has led to inadvertent opening of sharing settings beyond what was intended, and it also helps prevent spam from people outside of GitLab who request access to the doc when they see the link.
 1. All our procedures and templates are stored in (mostly public) git repositories